crate/crate-operator/docs/source/configuration.rst

    The default value is ``INFO``.

+:``ROLLING_RESTART_TIMEOUT``:
+   A rolling cluster restart takes some time, heavily depending on the cluster size, its number of nodes, amount of data, etc. After some change operations, such as cluster upgrades, the operator will trigger a rolling cluster restart.
+The operator will wait at most this many seconds until it considers the rolling restart to have failed.
+Set to ``0`` to disable timeouts.

+   The default value is ``3600`` seconds.

 :``TESTING``:
    During development or testing, some contraints enforced by the operator may be obstructive.
 An example for that can be the Kubernetes pod anti-affinity